blue-button/implementation-guide/mu2.md

 title: Achieving MU 2 VDT Requirement with Blue Button
 ---

-# VDT and Blue Button+
+# V/D/T and Blue Button+

-This section is under development.

-As a data holder, by implementing Blue Button+, you will be meeting the requirements of View, Download, and Transmit in Meaningful Use Stage 2.
+As a dataholder, by implementing Blue Button+, you will be meeting the requirements of View, Download, and Transmit (V/D/T) in Meaningful Use Stage 2.

-Blue Button+ describes a few minor additions to VDT that ensures patients can transmit their records to third party applications of their choice.
+Blue Button+ gives specific guidance to dataholders in meeting the V/D/T requirements.
+In doing so, it describes a few minor clarifications and additions to V/D/T that ensures patients can transmit their records to third party applications of their choice.

 <table>
 	<tr>